catalanscoin/cat-android-miner/README.md

-# UPX ANDROID MINER
+# CATALANSCOIN ANDROID MINER

-The first optimized android miner running on a blockchain created for IoT mining (uPlexa).
+CatalansCoin android miner is a fork from upx android miner.
+We made a little redesign and added our catrig binaries to make It work.

+In our next update miner will be optimized to have best hashrate on IoT devices.

 # Usage